There are many reasons you might want to merge photos in Adobe Photoshop.

 Step Four – Create a Mask and Erase

-With your top layer selected, click the Add Vector Mask icon at the bottom of the Layers panel.
+With your top layer selected, click the Add Vector Mask icon at the bottom of the Layers panel to add a layer mask.
 This creates a mask you can use to erase the parts of the top image you do not want to see.

 Select the Brush tool and check the colour is set to black and at 100% opacity.
 Begin painting over the areas you want to eliminate.

-If you make a mistake, switch the brush colour to with and painting over the same area will restore the image.
+If you make a mistake, a quick way to restore the image is to a switch the brush colour to white and painting over the same area.

 Start at the parts of the image furthest away from the parts you want to keep and move in towards them.
-As you get closer you may want to make your brush size smaller and reduce the opacity.
+As you get closer you may want to make the brush size of your eraser tool smaller and reduce the opacity.

 This will mean you are not erasing entirely with each brush stroke you make.
 Working like this helps create a smoother transition around the area you are erasing.